 - Darwin, being a clergyman, was aware of the negative effect that this theory would have on the religious community.

-- Even though he wished to become a surgeon, he immediately gave up on the idea after he watched a few operations which haunted him for years after.
+- Even though he wished to become a surgeon, he immediately gave up on the idea after he watched a few operations that haunted him for years after.